CiscoDevNet/terraform-provider-fmc/docs/resources/device_bgp.md

 page_title: "fmc_device_bgp Resource - terraform-provider-fmc"
 subcategory: "Devices"
 description: |-
-  Under BGP General Settings, BGP has to be enabled and AS Number assigned first.
+  This resouce manages Device BGP Settings.
+As pre-requisite, BGP has to be enabled and AS Number assigned under BGP General Settings.
 ---

 # fmc_device_bgp (Resource)

-Under BGP General Settings, BGP has to be enabled and AS Number assigned first.
+This resouce manages Device BGP Settings.
+As pre-requisite, BGP has to be enabled and AS Number assigned under BGP General Settings.

 ## Example Usage